 Three months later Ellison founded CAC with a mission to raise awareness and money for cancer research around the world.
 He started the website climbersagainstcancer.org, through which he sold the colorful CAC T-shirts and sweatshirts—and later, pin-up calendars of climbers, climbing holds, beanies and carabiners—and donated the proceeds to cancer research facilities across five continents.
 Since it began, CAC has raised over $518,000.

-In an interview with UKC, Ellison said his proudest life moment was the birth of his daughter Charlotte, who is now 21.
+interview with UKC, Ellison said his proudest life moment was the birth of his daughter Charlotte, who is now 21.
 “She is the light of my life and my rock to lean on.
 She is beautiful, honest, humble, happy, hard working and very sociable—what more could a father ask for?”
 Ellison was a single father.

 Ellison was very active in the climbing community, judging local and national climbing competitions, as jury president at international events, and assisting the Great Britain national climbing team for nearly six years.